 RESEARCH PROFILE

 Adriaan J.M.
-Mackus is Assistant Professor in the Plasma and Materials Processing group within the Applied Physics department at Eindhoven University of Technology (TU/e).
+Mackus is Associate Professor in the Plasma and Materials Processing group within the Applied Physics department at Eindhoven University of Technology (TU/e).
 His research encompasses thin film deposition and etching for applications in nanoelectronics, with a focus on selective processing for bottom-up fabrication.

 ACADEMIC BACKGROUND